Finding self-similar behavior in quantum many-body dynamics via persistent homology: The computational pipeline

 Of course, point clouds that are subsets of a regular lattice are generically not in general position, which can result in their Delaunay complexes not being simplicial complexes.
 GUDHI removes corresponding ambiguities by means of a built-in perturbation scheme for points out of general position.
 Effects of this procedure are not visible.

 While simulations take periodic boundary conditions into account, alpha complexes of point clouds are computed non-periodically.
-This comes about since a crucial function to accomplish this for two-dimensional alpha complexes is still missing in GUDHI.
 Certainly, the toroidal topology of the lattice $\Lambda$ would have an effect on, for example, computed Betti numbers: The 2-torus has $\beta_0(T^2)=0$, $\beta_1(T^2)=2$ and $\beta_2(T^2)=1$, which would at all times and radii add to $\langle \beta_\ell\rangle (t,r)$.
 The dynamics of point clouds and their persistent homology groups, however, would remain unaltered.